What is Otherworld?

 There's a cooldown of 60 minutes, during which you cannot attack the same target (but others can still attack them).

-Characters that are hiding cannot participate in combat.
-Defenders will automatically attempt to flee in the beginning of combat if the attacker has a higher intimidation than them, and at the end of the round if the defender has less HP left than the attacker.
+The defender will automatically attempt to flee in the beginning of combat if the attacker has a higher intimidation than them, and at the end of the round if the defender has less HP left than the attacker.
 So the best strategy for keeping a defender from running is to let them believe they are winning - which can be hard as either party can potentially miss, so the tables can turn quickly.

 If you manage to defeat your opponent, you can confiscate items from their inventory.